EddieJ03/cse15l-lab-reports/lab-report-1-week-2.md

 ---

 ## Setting An SSH Key
+In this step I set up an SSH key so that I would not have to enter my password every time I connected remotely.

 To generate a public and private key I followed the instructions at this [link](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation).

 To summarize the steps, I ran the command `ssh-keygen -t ed25519` in terminal which creates a public key and private key in files called **id_ed25519.pub** and **id_ed25519** respectively.
 I then ssh-ed into my remote server, created a directory called .ssh, logged out, and on my client ran `scp /Users/Edward/.ssh/id_ed25519.pub cs15lwi22anx@ieng6.ucsd.edu:~/.ssh/authorized_keys` to copy the public key only to the remote server.
 After doing this, I could remotely connect without logging in with my password:

 ![Image](./images/sshnopassword.png)

+As can be seen from the image, typing I was able to ssh into the remote server without being prompted for a password.

 ---